 Thank you for your interest in our residency program!
 As chief residents for the 2020-2021 academic year, we would like to highlight a few distinguishing features of our city and program.

 Life in Pittsburgh

 Pittsburgh is a revitalized medium sized cosmopolitan city with a vibrant lifestyle for over 2.6 million metropolitan area residents.
 Located between the Allegheny, Monongahela and Ohio rivers, Pittsburgh offers affordable living, attractive safe neighborhoods and many indoor and outdoor activities.
-Pittsburghers are particularly proud of their championship caliber professional sports teams, army of driverless robotic Uber cars, world-class universities and hospitals, restaurants, art, and music scenes.
+Pittsburghers are particularly proud of their championship caliber professional sports teams, thriving technology and robotics economy,

 Several articles have outlined the renaissance of Pittsburgh and have documented the rising profile of our city as both a great place to live and as a destination for travelers:

 Pittsburgh is divided into distinct neighborhoods, each with their own character.
 The most popular with our residents over the years have been Lawrenceville, Shadyside, Squirrel Hill, Oakland, the Strip District, Mt.
 Washington, Downtown, East Liberty and the South Side.
 Each have distinct nightlife options, breweries, distilleries, festivals, farmer’s markets, restaurants and personality.
 Only a short drive from the city, the suburbs of Pittsburgh including the North Hills, Fox Chapel, Sewickley and Mount Lebanon offer top-rated schools and further entertainment options.
 Living a good life in Pittsburgh on a resident salary is possible for both single residents and those with families!